michael2012z/BitBible/markdown/Etheridge/files/Matt.md

 29. Jeshu answered and said to them, You do err, because you understand not the scriptures nor the power of Aloha.

-30. For in the resurrection of the dead, they take not wives, neither are wivesunited to husbands; but as the angels of Aloha in heaven are they.
+30. For in the resurrection of the dead, they take not wives, neither are wives

 31. But concerning the resurrection of the dead, have you not read that which has been spoken to you by Aloha, who said,